-The Venezuelan Crisis - Humanitarian Perspective
+The Crisis in Afghanistan - Humanitarian Aspect:

+The Crisis in Afghanistan - Social Aspect:

-The Venezuelan Crisis - Economic
+The Crisis in Afghanistan - Economic Aspect:

 Since the Cold War, many countries have used a certain strategy to justify their intervention in transnational conflict by saying that it works to ensure international peace and security and defends freedom.
 Many countries have used this type of strategy to intervene in regional crises acting in the name of the international community.
 It has been repeatedly demonstrated as military forces have made their way into foreign countries In the fight for “peace”.
 Although, the truth of the matter is that in many cases, as we’ve seen over the course of history, the fight for peace ends up being a fight against peace.
 Countries use their intervention in the conflict to their advantage for reasons like oil, petrol and other valuable resources.
 The leaders of the countries win public support by persuading people that these interventions act in the name of peace, justice, democracy and civilization.
 Currently, conflicts in Syria, Iraq and Ukraine are bringing light to outside transnational military intervention and as more conflicts emerge, we can expect more detrimental military intervention to occur.
 Which is why the need for a solution to these issues is essential!